nygeek/cnc/README.md

     * replace x with e^x
 1. down
     * t to z, z to y, y to x, x to z
+1. getclamp
+    * push the clamp threshold onto the stack
 1. help
     * display documentation
 1. i